 “It can give people a sense of security if they know that they have a personal line of credit available to them,” Chenven says.

-Qualifying for a personal line of credit can be as simple as having a checking or savings account at the bank where you are applying, or having good credit history.
+How to qualify Qualifying for a personal line of credit can be as simple as having a checking or savings account at the bank where you are applying, or having good credit history.
 Making regular deposits, such as having your paycheck directly deposited into your account, helps to demonstrate consistent money management habits.